rjoleary/cs444-joos-compiler/docs/report2.md

 method.
 That is done by checking for a local that matches the name.
 If no local matches, the fields are checked (they are found using the compilation unit, which points to the type declaration).
-If no field matches, then we check the imported packages (also through the compilation unit)
+If no field matches, then we check the imported packages (also through the compilation unit).

 The error checking for this phase is done in `src/compiler/NameResolution/EnvironmentBuilding.hs`